spacepy/dbprocessing/docs/scripts.rst

 .. option:: process_id

-   Process ID of process to run.
+   Process ID or process name of process to run.

 .. option:: -d, --dryrun